.

 The Research

-We initially began researching in Ikh Nart to develop strategies to conserve this majestic beast, but as the project developed, we began to collect data on the other important species: the globally declining lesser kestrel, the cinereous vulture, the Siberian ibex (wild goat), multiple species of hedgehogs and small carnivores, the Siberian marmot, Pallas’s coluber (a snake), and many small prey species including lizards, insects, and small mammals such as gerbils and hamsters.
+We initially began researching in Ikh Nart to develop strategies to conserve this majestic beast, but as the project grew, we started to collect data on the other important species: the globally declining lesser kestrel, the cinereous vulture, the Siberian ibex (wild goat), multiple species of hedgehogs and small carnivores, the Siberian marmot, Pallas’s Coluber (a snake), and many small prey species including lizards, insects, and small mammals such as gerbils and hamsters.
 The more we understand these species and how they interact with each other and their environment, the better we can develop plans to conserve them in the future.
-Recently, we held a workshop to develop Ikh Nart Nature Reserve’s Open Standards conceptual model for the purpose of guiding the new 5-year park management plan.
-During this workshop, eight priority conservation targets were identified: Argali, Ibex, Mongolian and Goitered gazelles, Cinereous vultures; saker falcons and marmots.
-We’ve also identified threats such as poaching, water availability, and pasture & rangeland availability and we’re primarily researching these species until 2024.
+Recently, we held a workshop to develop Ikh Nart Nature Reserve’s Open Standards conceptual model to guide the new 5-year park management plan.
+This workshop identified eight priority conservation targets: Argali, Ibex, Mongolian and Goitered gazelles, Cinereous vultures, saker falcons, and marmots.
+We’ve also identified threats such as poaching, water availability, and pasture and rangeland availability, and we’re primarily researching these species until 2027.

 Research Aims

 Simply put, our research focuses on how different species use resources and influence each other in this unique desert environment.
-For example, we explore how argali and ibex coexist, and the impact of domestic sheep and goats on argali and ibex.
-As well we explore how Goitered gazelle and domestic camels coexist in the arid desert environment, and we examine the grassland health and vegetation availability.
+For example, we explore how argali and ibex coexist and the impact of domestic sheep and goats on argali and ibex.
+We also explore how Goitered gazelle and domestic camels coexist in the arid desert environment, and we examine the grassland health and vegetation availability.
 We also examine nesting behavior, movement patterns, and diet of large birds of prey.

 Already, the results of this work have helped improve the conservation of these species and the ecosystem on which they depend.
 We have successfully recommended conservation strategies to the Mongolian government, other biologists, and nongovernmental organizations working to conserve and recover species in Mongolia.
-We also work closely with local communities to increase their support for conservation, and to try to induce changes in livestock husbandry and wildlife use practices that will benefit the area’s wildlife.
+We also work closely with local communities to increase their support for conservation and to try to induce changes in livestock husbandry and wildlife use practices that will benefit the area’s wildlife.
 Simply by having a research presence in the park, we have cut down on poaching.
-So, at the core, this project is about understanding coexistence, both among various related species in the wild, and between local communities, their livestock, and the wildlife that they share the steppe with.
+So, at the core, this project is about understanding coexistence among various related species in the wild and between local communities, their livestock, and the wildlife they share the steppe with.

 How You Will Help